Elder Abuse Statutes in Insurance Bad Faith Claims

 Unreasonable Delays as Elder Abuse

 Delay is one of the most common insurance company tactics, and it disproportionately harms elderly policyholders.
 A 35-year-old policyholder who has to wait 18 months for a fair settlement is frustrated and inconvenienced.
 A 75-year-old policyholder who has to wait 18 months may never see the resolution of their claim.
-Insurance companies understand this — and some use delay strategically, knowing that elderly claimants are more likely to accept inadequate settlements, become incapacitated, or pass away before the claim is resolved.
+The claims-handling system tends to reward delay in the aggregate — prolonged disputes statistically produce more accepted-under-pressure settlements and, with older claimants, a greater likelihood that incapacity or death intervenes before resolution.
+Those outcomes are a function of how the process is designed and measured, and they fall hardest on elderly claimants.

 Enhanced Remedies: Why Elder Abuse Claims Change Everything